anastasiamexa/Eparking/README.md

 # Eparking
 A web application for reserving parking spaces.

-This project created for the course "Software Technology".
+This project was created for the course "Software Technology".
 It has been extended for the courses "Information System Security" and "e-business and Ιnnovation" needs.

 ## Features
 - Users can create and log into their account.